Which Apple Watch is Right for You in 2023?

 If you want the best all-around Apple Watch

-The Series 9 comes in a number of styles and colors.
-The aluminum model comes in four colors: pink, midnight, starlight, silver, and Product (RED).
-In stainless steel, you can get gold, silver, and graphite.
-Both models are available in two sizes, 41 mm and 45 mm, and the aluminum model offers GPS or GPS/cellular options, the latter of which is the only version in the stainless steel model.
+The Series 10 comes in a number of styles and colors.
+The aluminum model comes in three colors: silver, rose gold, and a glossy jet black.
+Apple has abandoned their stainless steel models, and now offers an Apple Watch with a titanium case, in natural, gold, and slate colors.
+Both models are available in two sizes, 42 mm and 46mm, and the aluminum model offers GPS or GPS/cellular options, the latter of which is the only version in the titanium model.
+One advantage of the titanium model is that it’s about 20% lighter than stainless steel.

-As always, you have a plethora of bands to choose from, and while Apple’s page for the Apple Watch shows a couple dozen examples, you can make any combination of case material, color, and band that you want.
+As always, you have a plethora of bands to choose from, and while Apple’s page for the Apple Watch shows a several examples, you can make any combination of case material, color, and band that you want on the Apple Watch Studio page.

-Pricing for the Apple Watch Series 8 starts at $399 and $429, for the 41 mm and 45mm aluminum models with GPS, and starts at $699 and $749 for the 41mm and 45 mm stainless steel models.
+Pricing for the Apple Watch Series 10 starts at $399 and $429, for the 42mm and 46mm aluminum models with GPS, and adding cellular costs an additional $100.
+The titanium models start at $699 and $749 for the 42mm and 46 mm respectively.
 Add another $50 for certain bands, though some are even more expensive than that.
 (See the luxury Apple Watch below.)
+Both versions come with 64 GB storage.

 If you want a luxury Apple Watch